rachelstarry/get-started-with-tableau/getting-started-with-tableau-public.md

 ### 1.4 - Pivot the year columns

 In the lower pane of the Data Source window, you should now see a preview of our newly joined dataset!
 Use the scroll bars to see all of the columns in this new spreadsheet.
 In order to create visualizations of this data, we will need all of the year columns to be stacked or collapsed from "wide" to "long" format.
 To do this, click on the **1960** column and then scroll over and Shift + click on the **2014** column to select all of the year columns.
-Next, click the arrow at the top of the **2014** column and select **"Pivot**.
+Next, click the arrow at the top of the **2014** column and select **"Pivot"**.

 By telling Tableau to pivot all the year columns, you've created two new columns, which are automatically named **Pivot Field Names** and **Pivot Field Values**.
 Right-click on the column header for **Pivot Field Names** and select **"Rename"** - we want this column to be called **"Year"** since it now stores all the years that were previously used as column headers.
 Do the same thing to rename **Pivot Field Values** to **"CO2 per capita"**, as this column now stores the CO2 emission values by year for each country.